TusharRakheja/AutomataLanguage/README.md

 True
 ```

-A think to keep in mind is that the **`[]`** operator in strings follows _value semantics_, unlike in the case of sets and tuples.
+A thing to keep in mind is that the **`[]`** operator for strings follows _value semantics_, unlike in the case of sets and tuples.
 It does not return references to characters of the string, but instead, returns new copies of those characters.

 #### d) Maps